The Best Way To Cook Spaghetti Squash

 What Does Spaghetti Squash Taste Like?

 Don’t hate me for this answer, but it doesn’t really have a ton of flavor.
 Although, I do think it has a little bit of sweetness to it.
 It is amazing as a sub for pasta because it lets whatever sauce you’re using shine.
 You can get crazy with your sauce flavorings and know that the spaghetti squash will truly be a base and not impart too much flavor.

 First thing first, before you even get to the cooking part, you have to cut it.
 I’ll be honest and say I don’t love cutting spaghetti squash, but it’s so much easier if you have a large, sharp knife.
-We have a Shun chef’s knife and I recently got this knife from Material that I love as well.
+We have a Shun chef’s knife that I love.
 Another option is to poke a couple small holes in the squash using a fork and then microwave the entire squash for about 5 minutes to soften the squash a bit and make the process a little easier.
 Go slow and be extra careful!

 When it comes to which way to cut spaghetti squash there are two main ways — widthwise and lengthwise.
 I used to cut my squash lengthwise all the time until I realized that the squash’s strands run horizontally in circles around the inside of the squash and if you cut it widthwise into rings you get longer spaghetti strands.
 And the rings help reduce moisture as well so the spaghetti squash isn’t watery after it’s done roasting.

 Of course, there are certain spaghetti squash recipes (like these lasagna bowls and these tuna noodle casserole bowls) that require cutting spaghetti squash lengthwise, but I prefer cutting it widthwise if I’m not making spaghetti squash bowls!